todar/friday-night-update/songs/the-nails-in-your-hands.md

 ---
 title: The Nails In Your Hands
-artist: David Huff, Johnny Douglas
+artist: Richard Cimino
-copyright: 1995 Douglas Songs
+copyright: 1995 Worshipsong.com
 ---
 The nails in Your hands
 The nail in Your feet
 They tell me how much You love me
-The thorns on Your brow
+The thorns in Your brow
 They tell me how
-You bore so much pain to love me
+You bore so much shame to love me

 And when the heavens pass away
 All Your scars will still remain